rjasmine29/CantBelieveItsNotTwitter/README.md

 * Had to go through a lot of trial and error to get the post method to work for the entries and relevant comments to that entry.
 * Tests for the front end weren't initially being recognised by jest.
 * Many elements were being created dynamically within a fetch which made accessing the elements difficult.
+* Difficult to test front end for async functions and event listeners

 ## Bugs
 * Some front-end tests are failing.